ARM-software/psa-api/doc/storage/appendix/sra.rst

    .. description:: An attacker with physical access might be able to disrupt the power or clock to prevent a write from being completed.

       In this threat, an attacker with physical access to the device causes a power or frequency glitch to cause a write to fail.

-      In `DM.PROTECTED`, the API does not provide a mechanism to detected this.

-      In `DM.AUTHORIZED` and `DM.SECURE_LINK`, there is a brief time of check, time of use (TOCTOU), window, where the storage medium has verified the command but has not written the data to physical storage.
-      In this case, when a subsequent read occurs, the storage medium will apply a new tag to the reply, and the storage service will not be aware that it is returned a previous corrupted write .

    .. adversarial-model:: `AM.3`